Open-Systems-Pharmacology/developer-docs/ospsuite-r-specifics/r-code-structure.md

 ## Updating Core dlls

 The R package keeps local copies of the necessary dlls coming from OSPSuite.Core and PK-Sim that are necessary for it to function.
-When a newer version of teh .NET codebase is available, those dlls need to be updated manually.
+When a newer version of the .NET codebase is available, those dlls need to be updated manually.
 Those dlls reside under [OSPSuite-R/inst/lib/](https://github.com/Open-Systems-Pharmacology/OSPSuite-R/tree/develop/inst/lib).
 Let's take f.e. the case for updating the dlls for a change in OSPSuite.Core.
 [Appveyor](https://ci.appveyor.com/) (which is OSPSuite continuous integration tool) builds the nightly of the updated develop branch.
 The build of the nightly creates some artifacts, under which als exist the dlls that need to be copied to `OSPSuite-R/inst/lib/`:

 # Repository Submodules

 Exactly the same as with PKSim and MoBi repositories, the OSPSuite.R repository shares some common submodules

-* [scripts](https://github.com/Open-Systems-Pharmacology/build-scripts) that contains scripts for bulding, updating and so on.
+* [scripts](https://github.com/Open-Systems-Pharmacology/build-scripts) that contains scripts for building, updating and so on.

 * [PK Parameters](https://github.com/Open-Systems-Pharmacology/OSPSuite.PKParameters) that contains a list of PK Parameters supported by the OSPSuite